 is it safe to travel and stay in cambodia. my daughter is thinking about going there for an internship

-Sonnibor, it's one of the safer countries to visit, as long as she takes all the usual precautions. petty crime can be quite high especially in tourist areas... read more »about 4 years ago
+Sonnibor, it's one of the safer countries to visit, as long as she takes all the usual precautions. petty crime can be quite high especially in tourist areas... read more »over 4 years ago

 Is it safe and convenience to travel in Siem Reap and Angkor Wat by free travel?
 Any suggestion for how to plan three days trip?